 CMDB Alignment

-- Mapped the 15 business applications within ServiceNow CMDB, ensuring proper alignment with the CSDM framework.
+- Mapped the 15 business applications within the ServiceNow CMDB, ensuring proper alignment with the CSDM framework.

 Unified CMDB Structure